 What does security have to do with SEO?

 It comes down to trust.
 Trust that your website is reliable and not duping visitors with shady content.
 It’s as simple as that.
 It’s a fundamental piece of any business transaction.
+Because website security and SEO go hand-in-hand.
 And if Google can’t trust you and your website visitors can’t trust you then what do you have?
 Without trust people won’t do business with you.
 That’s why it’s part of E-A-T. Without trust, your site will struggle to maintain a sustainable SEO strategy.

 So how can your website build trust?